 - 1. proof (not just examples) - 2. idealization (Lines are perfectly straight, infinitely thin, and infinitely long, although Aristotle taught that the universe must be finite!) - 3. math for math's sake (not primarily practical applications) p.
-4: Where did he get 6 ancient planets?
+4: Where did Greenberg get 6 ancient planets?
+I think he is counting the celestial sphere.
 Euclid's Elements was the basic text for 2000 years.
 But see epigraph to Ch.
 3, p.
 103. Diagrams smuggle in assumptions; later we'll introduce betweenness concept and axioms to fill the gap.

-The goal of this chapter is to give a quick modern cleanup and tour of Euclid's algebra.
+The goal of this chapter is to give a quick modern cleanup and tour of Euclid's postulates.
 (I hope it's a review of high school geometry.)
 Part of the intention is to show that there are still ambiguities that make the rules of the game unclear, therefore motivating our later, slower work based on Hilbert's axioms.
 So, meanwhile, don't get too hot and bothered.

-PRIMITIVE TERMS

-- point

-- $\bullet~{\rm line}$

-- lie on (as relation of point to line)

-- between (as relation of point to two other points)

-- congruent (replacing ambiguous "equal"): having the same size and shape

-DEFINITIONS

-- segment (between two points)

-- circle (with given point as center and given segment as radius)

-- rays and angles (see pp. 18-19)

-- parallel (nonintersecting) lines Note: This presumes indefinite extendability; lines are not segments.

-The 4 noncontroversial postulates

-I. Given two distinct points, P and Q, there is a unique line through them (i.e., P and

-Q lie on the line).
+PRIMITIVE TERMS - point - line - lie on (as relation of point to line) (or "goes through" as relation of line to point) - between (as relation of point to two other points) - congruent (replacing ambiguous "equal"): having the same size and shape DEFINITIONS (These will remain in force in the Hilbert theory.) - segment (between two points) - circle (with given point as center and given segment as radius) - rays and angles (see pp. 18-19).
+Note: To Greenberg, - (1) An angle is a set of two rays; therefore, angle BAC = angle CAB automatically (no need for an axiom or theorem to that effect). - (2) What we normally call 0° and 180° , and anything beyond (such as negative angles) are not angles for our present purposes. - supplementary angles; right angles - parallel (nonintersecting) lines Note: This presumes indefinite extendability; lines are not segments.
+The 4 noncontroversial postulates I. Given two distinct points, P and Q, there is a unique line through them (i.e., P and Q lie on the line).
 In Euclid this is stated as a construction: "To draw a straight line from any point to any point."
 In other words, "We shall use the straightedge as a basic tool."
 III.
 Given distinct points O and A, there is a circle with center O and radius OA.
 Again, in Euclid this is a construction: "To describe a circle with any center and any distance."
 In other words, "We shall use the compass as a basic tool."
 II.
-For every segment AB and for every segment CD there exists a unique point E on line $\stackrel{\leftrightarrow}{AB}$ such that B is between A and E and segment CD is congruent to segment BE.
+For every segment AB and for every segment CD there exists a unique point $\stackrel{\leftrightarrow}{\text{H}}$ B is between A and E and segment CD is congruent to segment BE.
 Euclid says, "To extend a finite straight line continuously in a straight line."
 In modern times it is often paraphrased as, "A straight line can be extended indefinitely in either direction," and the parallel postulate does not make much sense without this understanding.
 Presumably Greenberg has stated the postulate in the precise form that Euclid needs to use it later.
 IV.
 All right angles are congruent.